 Corticosteroids inhibit airway inflammation, reverse beta-receptor down-regulation, and inhibit cytokine production and adhesion protein activation.
 They block the late response (but not the early response) to inhaled allergens.
 Routes of administration include oral, IV, and inhaled.
 In acute asthma exacerbations, early use of systemic corticosteroids often aborts the exacerbation, decreases the need for hospitalization, prevents relapse, and speeds recovery.
 Oral and IV routes are equally effective.

 Inhaled corticosteroids have no role in acute exacerbations but are indicated for long-term suppression, control, and reversal of inflammation and symptoms.
 They substantially reduce the need for maintenance oral corticosteroid therapy.
 Adverse local effects of inhaled corticosteroids include dysphonia and oral candidiasis, which can be prevented or minimized by having the patient use a spacer, gargle with water after corticosteroid inhalation, or both.
-Systemic effects are all dose related, can occur with oral or inhaled forms, and occur mainly with inhaled doses > 800 mcg/day.
+Systemic effects are all dose related, can occur with oral or inhaled forms, and when due to inhaled forms, occur mainly with doses > 800 mcg/day.
 They include suppression of the adrenal-pituitary axis, osteoporosis Osteoporosis Osteoporosis is a progressive metabolic bone disease that decreases bone mineral density (bone mass per unit volume), with deterioration of bone structure.
 Skeletal weakness leads to fractures... read more , cataracts Cataract A cataract is a congenital or degenerative opacity of the lens.
 The main symptom is gradual, painless vision blurring.
 Diagnosis is by ophthalmoscopy and slit-lamp examination.
 Treatment is... read more , skin atrophy, hyperphagia, and easy bruisability.
 Whether inhaled corticosteroids suppress growth in children is unclear.
 Most children treated with inhaled corticosteroids eventually reach their predicted adult height.
-Latent tuberculosis Tuberculosis (TB) Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more may be reactivated by systemic corticosteroid use.
+Latent tuberculosis Tuberculosis (TB) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more may be reactivated by systemic corticosteroid use.

 Mast cell stabilizers